-For a long time it has been assumed that Local Authorities have been vicariously liable for the negligent actions of their employees.
-Of more recent times, the Supreme Court has recognised that Local Authorities could, in certain circumstances, be found liable for the negligent actions of third parties.
+For a long time, it has been assumed that Local Authorities have been vicariously liable for the negligent actions of their employees.
+Of more recent times, it has recognised that Local Authorities could, in certain circumstances, be found liable for the negligent actions of third parties.

-As Local Authorities are increasingly required to outsource services, the views of the Supreme Court place a greater importance on these organisations to ensure that third parties are reasonably competent and able to carry out services on their behalf.
+As Local Authorities are increasingly open to outsourcing services, the practice places a greater importance on them to ensure that third parties are competent and able to provide services on their behalf.